kristinagessel/semi-automated-segmentation/README.md

 # semi-automated-segmentation
 This project was created by Kristina Gessel at the University of Kentucky as a Master's project.
-(2019-2020)
+(2019-2020) Most of this code has been retired in favor of a faster C++ implementation.

 The repository contains several helper scripts.
 This project investigates supervised machine learning methods for volumetric segmentation of a manuscript as well, so there are simple HDF5 tools for converting a labeled subvolume into HDF5 for the tested neural network.